 We will sift through the wide array of candidates and single out the lousy pet owners for exclusion.
 We are cautious with our process and ensure the tenant selected is responsible for a properly trained pet.

 We take reference letters from previous landlords and property managers into the equation.
 Rest assured, we will find the perfect tenant who is responsible for his or her pet.

 It is possible to add pet clauses to ensure that the tenant will pay the landlord back for any damage their pets may cause.
 This keeps the landlord’s property value intact, and he doesn’t have to face losses in repairing damages to the property.

 Landlord / Rental Insurance

 The landlord or the tenant can get potential pet damages covered by their insurance.
 This will further mitigate the risk of allowing tenants to keep pets.

-Landlords are wary of the new rule, and I understand the skepticism.
+Landlords are wary of the new rule, and I understand the scepticism.
 It’s best to get ahead of the problem and tackle it head-on.

 Anticipating and engaging the market is your best bet as a landlord.
-A lot of landlords are considering increasing the rent in anticipation of the inevitable damage caused to the property by pets.
+Many landlords are considering raising the rent in anticipation of the inevitable harm that pets will inevitably cause to the property.